StanPlatinum/elf-respect/loader-checker/README.md

 ### We may take a 3rd way.

 The compiled assembly of target program could be the input to our loader (in enclave), before RA process has been performed and secure communication channel has been established.
-After that, loader analysis the assembly and re-compile it with necessary components such as _tlibc.
+After that, loader analysis the assembly and re-compile it with necessary components such as *tlibc*.